 Minimizes Serious Falls

-This is the percent of residents that suffered from a fall which resulted in major injury.
+This tells you the percent of residents who have had a fall resulting in severe injury.

 Minimizes Urinary Tract Infections